More common New Year’s Resolutions, and how we can help with them

 Spend more time with family and friends

-We mentioned this last entry, but when it comes to spending time with your friends, taking part in events (see this list) and clubs (see this list) at the college is a great way to stay connected with your peers once classes are out, as well as a chance to make some new ones.
+We mentioned this last entry, but when it comes to spending time with your friends, taking part in events and clubs (see this list) at the college is a great way to stay connected with your peers once classes are out, as well as a chance to make some new ones.
 Meanwhile, if you understand that the ties that bind are important for society to function, and want to work in a field that supports them, there’s our Community Development Worker program, for people who believe that the key to a healthy society is a healthy community, and work to find solutions to problems at a local level.

 When it comes to organizing your schooling, our Academic Advising and Career Centre can help you make sense out of your programs, your educational path, and your career choices.
 On the other side of the coin, if you’re naturally good at organizing and planning, you can make a career out of it with our Event Management program, where you’ll conceptualize, organize and execute events, from small meetings to large festivals and conferences.